jdeathe/centos-ssh-apache-php/README.md

 #### centos-6-httpd24u-php56u

-The latest CentOS-6 [IUS](https://ius.io) Apache 2.4, PHP-FPM 5.6 based release can be pulled from the `centos-6-httpd24u-php56u` Docker tag.
+The latest CentOS-6 [IUS](https://ius.io) Apache 2.4, [IUS](https://ius.io) PHP-FPM 5.6 based release can be pulled from the `centos-6-httpd24u-php56u` Docker tag.
 It is recommended to select a specific release tag - the convention is `centos-6-httpd24u-php56u-2.2.5` or `2.2.5` for the [2.2.5](https://github.com/jdeathe/centos-ssh-apache-php/tree/2.2.5) release tag.
 This build of [Apache](https://httpd.apache.org/), (httpd24u package), uses the mpm_prefork_module and php-fpm for handling [PHP](http://php.net/).
+This version has the option of using the worker or event MPM.

+#### centos-7-httpd24u-php72u

+The latest CentOS-7 [IUS](https://ius.io) Apache 2.4, [IUS](https://ius.io) PHP-FPM 7.2 based release can be pulled from the `centos-7-httpd24u-php72u` Docker tag.
+It is recommended to select a specific release tag - the convention is `centos-7-httpd24u-php72u-3.0.0` or `3.0.0` for the [3.0.0](https://github.com/jdeathe/centos-ssh-apache-php/tree/3.0.0) release tag.
+This build of [Apache](https://httpd.apache.org/), uses the mpm_prefork_module and php-fpm for handling [PHP](http://php.net/).
 This version has the option of using the worker or event MPM.

 Included in the build are the [SCL](https://www.softwarecollections.org/), [EPEL](http://fedoraproject.org/wiki/EPEL) and [IUS](https://ius.io) repositories.
 Installed packages include [OpenSSH](http://www.openssh.com/portable.html) secure shell, [vim-minimal](http://www.vim.org/), [elinks](http://elinks.or.cz) (for fullstatus support), PHP [Memcached](http://pecl.php.net/package/memcached) are installed along with python-setuptools, [supervisor](http://supervisord.org/) and [supervisor-stdout](https://github.com/coderanger/supervisor-stdout).
 The `centos-6` "Standard" PHP 5.3 build includes PHP [APC](http://pecl.php.net/package/APC) where Zend Opcache is bundled in  PHP 5.6.